khaldrago96/thesis_vf/README.md

-# Thesis - A progresive Webapp with Vexflow
+# Thesis - A progressive Webapp with Vexflow
-Created with HTML JS & CSS.
+Created with HTML, JS & CSS.

 The latest version is on deployment branch

-Final Version will be an app for music learning which adopts the "Perfect Ears" similar functionalities.
+Final Version will be a progressive app for music learning which adopts the "Perfect Ears" similar functionalities.
 <br/>
 <br/>
 Demo can be found: [here](https://thesis-dw96.web.app/)